The Ultimate Guide To Garden Mulching

 How to mulch your garden

 Applying mulch is quite a simple job.
-You just need to spread it out onto the soil in a layer between two and three inches thick, whilst being careful to avoid:
+You just need to spread it out onto the soil in a layer between two and three inches thick.
+Here are some best practices for mulching, as well as some things you must be careful to avoid:

 • Covering small plants entirely, as this can smother or suffocate them.